When Hillclimbers Beat Genetic Algorithms in Multimodal Optimization: Multistart next ascent hillclimbing and its analysis

 The first term in Equation~\ref{eqn:nahc} corresponds to the evaluation of the starting string.
-The second term, $L/d$, is the expected number of bit flips needed to get an improvement in fitness when the neighbourhood of $x$ is explored for the first time (the first time line 6 of Algorithm~\ref{alg:nahc} is executed.)
-Since $x$ is $d$ bits away from the optimum, the probability of getting an improvement on a single bit flip is $d/L$.
-The expected number of bit flips for an improvement is the inverse of that, $L/d$.
-The remaining terms are the expected number of bit flips needed for a fitness improvement when the current string $x$ is at distance 1, 2, $\ldots$, $d-1$, from the optimum.
-These terms have $L-1$ instead of $L$ in the numerator because the previous current solution is not evaluated.
+The second term, $n/d$, is the expected number of bit flips needed to get an improvement in fitness when the neighbourhood of $x$ is explored for the first time (line~\ref{alg:nahc:line:foreach} of Algorithm~\ref{alg:nahc}).
+The remaining terms are the expected number of bit flips needed for a fitness improvement when the current string $x$ is at distance 1, 2, $\ldots$, $d-1$, from the peak.
+These terms have $n-1$ instead of $n$ in the numerator because the previous current solution is not evaluated.

-The Hamming distance between two randomly generated bit-strings of length $L$ follows a Binomial distribution with $L$ Bernoulli independent trials, each with success probability $p=1/2$.
-The expected distance $d$ between the starting string and the top of the peak is $L/2$.
-Substituting this value in Equation~\ref{eqn:nahc} gives,